• Skip to primary navigation

 I generally consider a few things whenever I get a delivery request.

 3. How much is the order paying?
 You have to set your own criteria as to whether an order is paying enough for you to accept it.
-Remember that time is money, so even if an order is paying a lot, if it’ll take a lot of time to complete, you’d be better off taking a lower-paying order than you can compete faster.
+Remember that time is money, so even if an order is paying a lot, if it’ll take a lot of time to complete, you’d be better off taking a lower-paying order that you can complete faster.
 A good rule of thumb I use is the 50-cent rule.
 If I can make about 50 cents per minute for an order, it’s worth accepting.
 So, if an order pays $5, then I’ll accept it if I think I can complete the order in 10 minutes or less.

-Think Like A Business
+5. Think Like A Business

 Approach every delivery like a business decision.
 Only accept orders that you believe will be profitable.
-If the order pays too little or will take too long to compete or is going in a direction that isn’t ideal, don’t accept the order.
+If the order pays too little or will take too long to complete or is going in a direction that isn’t ideal, don’t accept the order.
 You are the boss of your own little business – so act like it.

 Takeaways